-Adding a Course
+Adding a Course in Spring 2021

 1st through 4th class days

 5th through 12th class days

 After the 12th class day (4th class day in the summer)

-All courses dropped during this time period will be recorded as Q-drops.
+s, all courses dropped after the 12th class day will be recorded as non-academic Q-drops and will not count against your 6-drop limit.
 When you Q-drop a course, a grade of Q is recorded on your transcript for that course.
 The Q will not affect your GPA.
 You will not be refunded for a course that you Q-drop.

 If you are registered for less than 12 hours of coursework in a fall or spring semester, you are considered a part-time student.
 Please see this webpage for full details.